-This BA in International Affairs is a programme of which the degree will be awarded by Vesalius College.
+This BA in Global Business & Entrepreneurship is a programme of which the degree will be awarded by Vesalius College.
 Vesalius College is part of the Brussels School of Governance, an alliance with the Institute for European Studies, established in February 2021.

-To complete the International Affairs degree successfully at the Brussels School of Governance, a minimum of 180 ECTS is required.
+To complete the bachelor’s degree in Global Business and Entrepreneurship at the Brussels School of Governance, a minimum of 180 ECTS (credits or study points) is required.
 Most students complete the intense and rigorous study program within 3 years of admission to the college.
-Students are also encouraged to complete a Study Abroad semester at one of our partner universities overseas and take an internship via our prestigious internship program.
+Students are also encouraged to complete a Study Abroad semester at one of our partner universities overseas and to take an internship as part of our prestigious internship program.

 The 180-ECTS degree program is divided into several different requirements.
 In general, Students start with the core curriculum, a set of courses that develop the relevant skills, knowledge, and abilities essential to the College’s distinctive undergraduate program.

 In addition to the core curriculum, students take major requirement courses.
-These courses are divided into politics, history, economics, and law.
+These courses are divided into business, economics, mathematics, and advanced statistics courses.

-To give students the opportunity to develop areas of personal and professional interest, the Brussels School of Governance requires the completion of major electives and free electives.
-International Affairs students may also choose a minor, regardless of their major.
-However, in order to obtain the ‘Minor’ classification, students must follow all four courses within that Minor.
+To give students the opportunity to develop areas of personal and professional interest, this programme requires the completion of major electives and free electives.
+Business students at the Brussels School of Governance may also choose any minor, regardless of their major.
+In order to obtain the ‘Minor’ classification, students must follow all four courses within that Minor.